lllyasviel/ControlNet-v1-1-nightly/README.md

 ### EXTREMELY IMPORTANT

-Note that this ControlNet Shuffle will be the **ONE AND ONLY ONE** image stylization method that we will maintain the robustness in a long term support.
+Note that this ControlNet Shuffle will be the **ONE AND ONLY ONE** image stylization method that we will maintain for the robustness in a long term support.

 I am going to repeat these 3 times because these are very important (stop asking me what do I think of XXX other methods):